Why Devin Haney had to put himself at an extreme disadvantage against George Kambosos Jr. - NewsBreak

 Related

-Claressa Shields vs. Savannah Marshall live fight updates, results, highlights from middleweight title fight
+Deontay Wilder vs. Robert Helenius live fight updates, results, highlights from 2022 heavyweight boxing fight

-For the first time since 2012, Claressa Shields and Savannah Marshall face off inside a boxing ring.
-The two will fight to determine the undisputed middleweight champion on October 15.
-The bout takes place at London’s O2 Arena.
-Originally set for September 10, the death of Queen Elizabeth II forced...
+Does Deontay Wilder have one more run at the heavyweight title left in the tank?.
+Back in action, former WBC heavyweight champion is looking to provide fans with some entertainment before he walks away from the sport for good.
+Robert Helenius is looking to shock the world and become one step closer to finally fighting for gold.
+The two are set to clash on October 15 inside Brooklyn’s Barclays Center.

 Comments / 0